BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/benches/README.md

 ## Migration Notes

+All benchmarks, including those previously in the main repository, have been migrated here to:
-These benchmarks were migrated from the main repository to reduce build dependencies and improve build times for core development.
-The Hydro-native implementations remain in the main repository for development and testing.
+- Reduce build dependencies in the main Hydro repository
+- Improve build times for core development
+- Provide a unified location for all performance testing
+- Enable side-by-side comparison of Hydro-native and timely/differential implementations

+The main repository now focuses exclusively on core Hydro/DFIR development without any benchmark overhead.

-For more information about the benchmark migration, see [BENCHMARK_MIGRATION.md](../BENCHMARK_MIGRATION.md) in the main repository.
+For more information about the benchmark migration, see [BENCHMARK_MIGRATION.md](https://github.com/BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-hydro-zeta/blob/main/BENCHMARK_MIGRATION.md) in the main repository.